-The District provides funding in varying amounts to eligible retirees to assist eligible retirees with their cost of maintaining healthcare insurance through a cost sharing plan.
+The District provides funding in varying amounts to eligible retirees to assist eligible retirees with their cost of maintaining healthcare insurance through a cost sharing plan administered by California Employer's Retirement Benefit Trust (CERBT).
 The District's retiree healthcare benefit is not subject to the Public Employees' Medical & Hospital Care Act (PEMHCA) and the plan does not issue a stand-alone financial report.
 Retiree health benefits are secured through outside providers and premiums are reimbursed by the District according to the rules and to the extent described below.
 Because retirees do not remain on the District's group health plans, there is no implicit rate subsidy.